open-power/hw-trace/CONTRIBUTING.md

 A host GCC of at least 4.9 is recommended (all modern Linux distributions provide this).

-You can build on x86-64, ppc64 or ppc64le, you just need a powerpc64 (BE) cross compiler.
-The powerpc64le cross compilers packaged in Linux distributions can build BE code, so they are fine.
+You can build on x86-64, ppc64 or ppc64le, you just the target to be powerpc64le.

 Developer Certificate of Origin
 -------------------------------